 I stopped reading when I was about six.
 That’s strange to say, right?
 Here I am: a storyteller, a writer.
 But I also have a tough past with reading.
 Around first grade, I got tired of those reading tests.
 I hated reading something just to get asked hard comprehension questions.
 I didn’t understand any of … Continue reading What book saved me?

 “I'd been upstaged, demoted from protagonist in my own drama to comic relief in my parents' tragedy” Title: Fun Home: A Family Tragicomic Author: Alison Bechdel Genre: Nonfiction Pages: 232 Publication date: June 5th, 2007 Publisher: Mariner Books Fun Home: A Family Tragicomic may be known as a great musical, but it all started as an … Continue reading Book review – Fun Home: A Family Tragicomic (Spoiler Free)

 Not everyone in the world speaks one language, so sometimes your characters shouldn’t either.
-More books I read these days mix languages into their stories.
-They don’t have descriptions of scenery in another language or so though, because I might end up throwing the book across the room as I try to decipher letters that … Continue reading Using foreign languages in stories
+I read more books with mix languages these days.
+They don’t have descriptions or scenery in another language, but they do have small common phrases.
+Some characters do this because they’re not from an English speaking country and it’s natural to … Continue reading Using foreign languages in stories